Netruk44/Netruk44.github.io/content/post/godot-navigation/index.md

 > **Important**: If you find that your agents are getting stuck on walls, or if the navmesh just isn't showing up in certain parts of the scene, adjust the agent radius setting and/or the `Cell Size` setting under `Cells/Size`.
 The smaller the cells, the more accurate the NavMesh will be, but the more expensive it will be to calculate.

+Another important setting to know about is under `Geometry/Parsed Geometry Type`.
+This tells Godot what kind of objects to look for in the scene when sampling the scene to make the NavMesh.
+You have a choice of "Mesh Instances", "Static Colliders" or "Both".
+The default option is "Mesh Instances" which is fine for this tutorial.
+However, for complicated scenes you may instead want to use the "Static Colliders" option, as that allows you to specify the exact collision layers you want your NavMesh to use.
+The documentation also suggests that using "Static Colliders" is more performant when baking the NavMesh, so it's something to keep in mind if you think you may want to rebake the NavMesh during runtime.

+> Why would you want to rebake a NavMesh at runtime?
+You need to if you have a dynamic scene that you want the agents to path around dynamically.
+For example if you have a door that opens and closes, you may want to rebake the NavMesh after it moves so that the agents can pathfind through the door when it opens, or route around it when it's closed.
+>
+> Implementing NavMesh rebaking during runtime is outside the scope of this tutorial, but you can read more about it in the [Godot Docs](https://docs.godotengine.org/en/stable/tutorials/navigation/navigation_using_navigationmeshes.html#navigationmesh-rebaking-at-runtime).

 Once you've set the radius, click the `Bake NavMesh` button at the top of your viewport.
 This will create the NavMesh, and you should see it appear in your scene as a bunch of cyan triangles floating above the ground.

 ![The NavMesh in the scene](./navmesh_in_scene.png#center)